 If you retired on disability, you must include in income any disability pension you receive under a plan that is paid for by your employer.
-You must report your taxable disability payments as wages on Form 1040 or 1040-SR, line 1 or on Form 1040-NR, line 1a, until you reach minimum retirement age.
-Minimum retirement age generally is the age at which you can first receive a pension or annuity if you aren't disabled.
+You must report your taxable disability payments as wages on Form 1040, 1040-SR, or 1040-NR, line 1a, until you reach minimum retirement age.
+Minimum retirement age is generally the age at which you can first receive a pension or annuity if you aren't disabled.

-If you were 65 or older by the end of 2020 or you were retired on permanent and total disability and received taxable disability income, you may be able to claim the credit for the elderly or the disabled.
+If you were age 65 or older by the end of 2022 or TIP you were retired on permanent and total disability and received taxable disability income, you may be able to claim the credit for the elderly or the disabled.
 See Credit for the Elderly or the Disabled, later.
 For more information on this credit, see Pub.
 524, Credit for the Elderly or the Disabled.